elliot-nelson/js13k-2019-letchworth-village/README.md

 Most of my build process is inherited from last year's `gulp` file, with some tweaks and fixes for TypeScript and to do extra cramming (consolidating most assets into a single file).
 I ran out of time to explore more, I'm hoping next year I can get this thing back on track and have a nice clean build.

+### Sprites

+I built all the frames for this project in [aseprite](https://www.aseprite.org/), and then exported each category as its own sprite sheet using their Export Spritesheet feature (slick).
+I was able to get under the limit, but if I needed extra space the obvious next step is to get them all into _one_ sprite sheet.
+I haven't explored that space yet, I think I'd still want separate ase files for my own sanity, but perhaps a custom cleanup step could combine them for me (or I could investigate one of the sprite packers available out there on the web).

+Speaking of the Export Spritesheet feature - it will write out for you a data file containing the different slices.
+I didn't take advantage of that and manually added them to my `Assets` file by hand because I wanted to link some additional data points - like anchor point, bounding box, and hit box of each sprite - to the individual frames.
+Ideally I could find a way to do both... something to explore for next year maybe!

 ## Conclusions